The Interesting History of England’s Garden Cities

-Garden cities were inspired by town planner Ebenezer Howard, who wished to bring a better standard of living to crowded cities in the late 19th century.
-He wanted communities in urban areas to also enjoy fresh air and greenery.
+Garden cities were inspired by town planner Ebenezer Howard, who wished to bring a better standard of living to crowded cities in the late 19th century, with urban communities enjoying fresh air and greenery.

 In the late 1800s, English cities boomed with factories but suffered from noise, smoke, and crowded slums.
 The countryside, by contrast, offered peace but little work.
 People packed into grey, squalid neighbourhoods, longing for something better.